Hydrocodone/acetaminophen (By mouth)

 Treats pain.
 This medicine contains a narcotic pain reliever.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to acetaminophen, hydrocodone, or other narcotic medicines, or stomach or bowel blockage (including paralytic ileus).
+Do not use it if you had an allergic reaction to acetaminophen, hydrocodone, or other narcotic medicines, or if you have stomach or bowel blockage (including paralytic ileus) or serious lung or breathing problems (including asthma, respiratory depression).

 How to Use This Medicine: